 3. Move It Away From Direct Sunlight

-If you have recently moved the plant in direct sunlight, it'd be better if you place it somewhere near a shaded place.
+If you have recently moved the plant in direct sunlight, it'd be better if you placed it somewhere near a shaded place.
 This type of place will allow you to prevent the plant from getting sunburnt.

 Eventually, you will stop seeing any new scars on the leaves.

 Similarly, if you have kept the plant in a dark place, move it to a place where it can get decent sunlight during the day.
 Snake plants thrive in natural light, so make sure you put them in a well-lit place at your home.

 4. Add Fertilizers To The Plant

 Fertilizers are essential for maintaining the standard growth rate of the plant.
 If you don't provide fertilizers to your Snake plant, it's likely to cause issues over the period.

 Sometimes, we do neglect our indoor plants, as their growth is relatively slower than the outdoor ones.
 Still, indoor plants require a regular supply of fertilizers.

 As for the fertilizers, you can add any general-purpose fertilizer to this plant.
 It won't ask for any specific nutrients, especially when you are taking good care of the plant.

 5. Keep It Safe From The Pets And Kids

 Finally, the plant should be kept away from the reach of your pets and kids.
 That's the only way you can save the plant from getting such scars on its surface.

 Note: If the scars are relatively small, you don't have to do anything else.
-It's most likely be a temporary issue and might have happened because of some of the external factors mentioned in this guide.
+It's most likely a temporary issue and might have happened because of some of the external factors mentioned in this guide.

 So, you don't have to think a lot about it.

 If the leaves look completely damaged, you can go ahead and remove them from the plant.
 However, if the damage is not too much, you don't have to trim them.

 Let the leaves complete their lifecycle.

 You can just remove the damaged leaves from the stem.
-Don't cut it somewhere in the middle, as the leaf will rot in a few days anyway.
+Don't cut it in the middle, as the leaf will rot in a few days anyway.

 Brown spots are permanent on the Snake plant leaves.
 So, they won't disappear no matter what you do.

-As for the fungus issue, you should use some fungicides like Neem oil on the leaves.
+As for the fungus issue, use fungicides like Neem oil on the leaves.
 It will help in fixing this problem for you.

 Snake plant doesn't like misting, so you should avoid it.
-If you still feel like misting the plant, you may do so during summers.
+If you still feel like misting the plant, you may do so during summer.

 The only way you can make your Snake plant happy is by taking care of it.
 Provide decent sunlight, water, and nutrients, and it should help in growing the plant vigorously.